salvadorxe/portfolio-1/src/content/projects/spaces.md

     - quote: "The novelty of the scene fades away quickly.
 How do you keep the user motivated to use and return to the application?"
       designChange: Reward daily engagement with physical and functional expansions to map.
 Implement task completion and tracking for autosaving.
     - quote: "The concept is personal and non-intrusive.
 The lack of interface clarity makes the user's goals vague.
 Subtle indicators would be useful."
-      designChange: Build and integrate the virtual UI to improve visibility of system status and clarity of application objective.
+      designChange: Integrate the UI to improve visibility of system status and clarity of application objective.
 Add tooltips and pop-ups for learnability.
 showcase:
   - title: Navigation
     description: Use the joystick to traverse the scene or teleport to a location anchor when in range.